corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 }
 ```

-CorDapp descriptor contains some generic information about a CorDapp, such as its `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.
+A *CorDapp descriptor* contains some generic information about a CorDapp, such as its `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.

 #### Distribution mechanisms